-Snorkeling can be dangerous - in fact, people die snorkeling every week.
+Snorkeling can be a dangerous activity.
+In fact, people die snorkeling every week.
 We don't write this to scare you, but to make sure you take your safety seriously.
+From 1994-2006, 140 people died snorkeling in Australia.
+As a point of reference, there were over 2 million snorkeling dives on the great barrier reef in 2007 alone.

 ** Snorkeling has inherent risks and dangers.
 Much of the information on this website including snorkeling locations and snorkeling conditions comes from third parties.
 Efforts have been made to ensure this information is accurate, but this website may contain errors or ommissions, or may be out of date as conditions, locations, and regulations can change without notice.
 Use the information on this website at your own risk.
 Snorkeling.info is not responsible in harm that comes as a result of the use of this website and the information it contains. **